 Strategy Execution Facts and Figures

-2. 15 percent believe the strategy to be wrong for their company. (the performance factory)
+2. 15 percent believe the business strategy to be wrong for their company. (the performance factory)

-3. Almost all – 94 percent – have indicators that relate not only to financials, but also to customers, processes or people. (the performance factory)
+3. Almost all – 94 percent – have KPI’s that relate not only to financials, but also to customers, processes or people. (the performance factory)

-5. Only 61 percent is convinced that the strategic initiatives are staffed with the right people. (the performance factory)
+5. Only 61 percent is convinced that the strategic projects are staffed with the right people. (the performance factory)

-6. As little as 27 percent believe that the strategic initiatives are being managed correctly. (the performance factory)
+6. As little as 27 percent believe that the strategic projects are being managed correctly. (the performance factory)

 7. 27 percent doesn’t receive any individual feedback. (the performance factory)

-8. As many as 17 percent lack leadership objectives. (the performance factory)
+8. As many as 17 percent lack leadership goals. (the performance factory)